AkshayPratapSingh09/Develop-solutions-with-Azure-AI-Document-Intelligence_N-Solutions/README.md

 - That the custom models all have the same model ID.

 - That the custom models all have the same list of fields.

+## 1. Which of the following values does Cognitive Search use to match a form submitted to a custom skill with the right response from that skill?

+- formUrl.

+- recordId.

+**Correct.** The recordId value in the output is matched to the recordId of a form in the input.

+- formSasToken.

+## 2. You're troubleshooting your Cognitive Search indexing process.
+You have a single custom skill that calls Azure AI Document Intelligence, but requests are never received by your skill.
+Which of the following stages of the indexing process might be causing the problem?

+- Push to index.

+- Output field mapping.

+- Document cracking.

+**Correct.** Since the document cracking stage happens before the skillset execution, it might prevent requests from reaching your custom skill.